YOUR CART

 Vape stands for vaporizer, and it has become a revolutionary alternative to traditional smoking, revolutionizing the way people smoke nicotine and other substances.
 Unlike traditional cigarettes, which burn tobacco to produce smoke, vape devices produce an inhalable aerosol (often referred to as vapor) by heating a liquid solution (often called vape liquid or Vape Oil).

-The concept of vape dates back to the early 1960s, when Herbert A. Gilbert was granted a patent for smokeless tobacco-free cigarettes.
+The concept of vaping dates back to the early 1960s, when Herbert A. Gilbert was granted a patent for smokeless tobacco-free cigarettes.
 However, it wasn’t until the turn of the century, when Chinese pharmacist Han Li invented the first commercially successful vape, that the modern vape industry began to take shape.
 Since then, the vape market has experienced exponential growth, developing into a multi-billion dollar industry with a wide range of products to suit different preferences and needs.

 In short, vape devices are groundbreaking innovations in smoking cessation and nicotine delivery.
 Understanding the fundamentals of vape, including its origins, mechanisms, and potential benefits and risks, is critical for both consumers and policymakers.